Slow photography

 Throughout my life, photography has been a constant passion.
 It began with film, spending hours in a darkroom, meticulously developing and printing the best negatives on paper—a process that, while time-consuming, was undeniably rewarding.
 As the world accelerated, so did the evolution of cameras and systems.
 I transitioned to digital photography, adapting to the changing landscape.
 Yet, somewhere in this progression, I felt something was missing.
 While digital photography was convenient and yielded satisfying results, I longed for a more distinctive and artisanal touch in my work.

 I sincerely hope that as you explore this website, you'll share in my appreciation for these prints.
-Keep in mind that the true beauty of these creations may be best appreciated in person, as screens can only convey so much.
+Keep in mind that the true beauty of these prints may be best appreciated in person, as screens can only convey so much.